5498.0.55.001 - Information Paper: International Trade - Ensuring Data Quality, 2008

 The types of data quality checks that are applied include:

 In addition, the international trade computing system stores unit value (value divided by quantity) ranges for every commodity for which a quantity is required to be reported.
 The unit value ranges are calculated from previous transactions.
 Transactions with values above a threshold and with unit values outside of expected unit value ranges are checked.
-In 2008 the threshold is $0.5 million for exports and $1 million for imports.
 Unit value edits are designed to identify errors in the reported value, quantity or classification of large value records.

 Once all transactions are edited, aggregate tables are produced and the output compared with previous results.
 Aggregate data are investigated to explain and if necessary, correct any unusual movements.
 For example, duplicate records may be detected and deleted or significant commodity movements may be explained by aggregate price or volume changes.